History of Water Authority of Fiji

 From January, 1, 2010, WAF officially took over responsibilities, functions and operations previously carried out by WSD.

-The first two years of operations are key to establishing the most effective culture and mix of people, processes, procedures, governance, equipment, policies and monitoring and reporting.
-2013 will be WAF’s fourth year of operations.
+The first few years of operations are key to establishing the most effective culture and mix of people, processes, procedures, governance, equipment, policies and monitoring and reporting.
+2014 will be WAF’s fifth year of operations.

 WAF is responsible for providing access to quality drinking water and waste water services to over 144,000 residential and non-residential metered customers residing largely in urban areas and also setting up water supply systems in rural schemes, reaching over 700,000 people nationwide.